book-reports/publications/README.md

 `|   └── 2022`
 `|       ├── `[`simonliedtke2022theneed.pdf`](./articles/2022/simonliedtke2022theneed.pdf)`: Simon-Liedtke & Baraas (2022) The Need for Universal Design of eXtended Reality (XR) Technology in Primary and Secondary Education.`
 `|       ├── `[`simonliedtke2022thesimulated.pdf`](./articles/2022/simonliedtke2022thesimulated.pdf)`: Simon-Liedtke & Halbach (2022) The Simulated User Impairment Testing (SUIT) Protocol and Toolbox for Digital Artifacts.`

-Simon-Liedtke & Baraas (2022) The Need for Universal Design of eXtended Reality (XR) Technology in Primary and Secondary Education.